BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/delete-provider.rst

 Delete Provider
 ===============

-`master command list`_

-URL-Pattern

-  PROVIDER_URI/jndi-key/register-destination

-Expected-Parameters
+`back to commands`_

+:URL-Pattern: *provider-uri*/jndi-key/register-destination

-  None
+:Parameters: None

-Returns

-  N/A
+:Returns: N/A

 This DELETE request triggers shutdown of the provider with the specified URI.
-This
+This command

 * removes all the connection-factories, destinations, connections and sessions supported by the Provider.

-First the sessions are closed, then the connections are stopped and finally the JMS objects are removed from the HJB runtime.
-Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.
+    - First the sessions are closed,

+    - then the connections are stopped,

+    - finally all the associated JMS objects are removed from the HJB runtime.

+    - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

-* can be invoked multiples times - if the provider is no longer present, the command is ignored.
+* is idempotent and can be invoked multiples times - if the provider is no longer present, the command is ignored.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_